Get your home connected to a gas or electricity supply

 - your area is not supplied with gas because your home is not within 23 metres of a gas main - you could look at arranging for a pipe to be laid and connected to the mains, but it could be expensive

 You should ask the gas network operator or electricity distributor why you’ve been refused a connection.
 If you think the decision is unfair you can make a complaint.

 For help making a complaint or getting a connection set up, contact your local Citizens Advice bureau or Advice Direct Scotland's energy advice service.

 As well as setting up a connection, you’ll need to choose a company to supply your gas or electricity.
 This will be the company that will send you bills.

 The supplier will install a meter on your property, so you should choose them in good time before you want the connection to take place, in order to avoid delays.
 You might have to pay for this installation - it depends on the supplier.

-When choosing a supplier you'll sign up to a tariff - you should make sure you understanding the different energy tariffs available.
+When choosing a supplier you'll sign up to a tariff - you can compare different tariffs using our online tool.